PrathameshAraikar/Bored-/README.md

 ## Code Overview

 ### DataModel
-The DataModel struct defines the structure of the data fetched from the Bored API.
+The `DataModel` struct defines the structure of the data fetched from the Bored API.

 ### DownloadData
-The DownloadData class is an ObservableObject that fetches data from the Bored API using URLSession.
-It stores the fetched data in an array of DataModel objects and publishes the array using the @Published property wrapper.
+The `DownloadData` class is an `ObservableObject` that fetches data from the Bored API using `URLSession`.
+It stores the fetched data in an array of `DataModel` objects and publishes the array using the `@Published` property wrapper.

 ### FinalView
-The FinalView struct defines the main view of the app.
-It contains a DownloadData instance, a stepper for selecting the number of participants, and a button for generating the activity suggestion.
-It also contains two subviews: TitleView and BodyView.
+The `FinalView` struct defines the main view of the app.
+It contains a `DownloadData` instance, a stepper for selecting the number of participants, and a button for generating the activity suggestion.
+It also contains two subviews: `TitleView` and `BodyView`.

 ### TitleView
-The TitleView struct defines a view for displaying the title of a section.
+The `TitleView` struct defines a view for displaying the title of a section.

 ### BodyView
-The BodyView struct defines a view for displaying the body text of a section.
+The `BodyView` struct defines a view for displaying the body text of a section.

 ## Credits
 This app was created by Prathamesh Araikar.
 The app makes use of the Bored API (https://www.boredapi.com/) to fetch activity suggestions.